Suedaglgn/bus_demand_forecasting/README.md

 ## Problem Definition

 The central urban planning commitee of Banana Republic asked you to help them with the forecast of bus demands of municipalities.
-And they provide a nice dataset to support you (https://pi.works/3w8IJbV).
+And they provide a nice dataset to support you.
 The dataset includes two measurements for an hour for the number of used buses in each municipality, each measurement is timestamped.
 The dataset format is as follows (comma separated values):

 - MUNICIPALITY_ID: where municipality_id is an anonymization to disguise the actual names,There are 10 municipalities (ids from 0 to 9)